jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/01. In, Out & Thru/Input Output Parameter Passings.md

 But this still does not tie the source and target symbols directly together.

-The notation of a By Value cloning operation looks as follows:
+The notation of a __By Value__ cloning operation looks as follows:

 ![](images/Input%20Output%20Parameter%20Passings.004.png)

-The number 2 stands for the cloning depth.
+The number __2__ stands for the cloning depth.

-A single-value transfer will be the same as a cloning depth of 1, but the number 1 will not be shown then.
+A single-value transfer will be the same as a cloning depth of __1__, but the number __1__ will not be shown then.

 ### By Reference

 Next to passing a parameter by *value*, you can also pass a parameter by reference.
 For instance: instead of copying a value to an input parameter, you give the command a reference to an object outside the command.

-Reference parameter:
+__Reference__ parameter:

 ![](images/Input%20Output%20Parameter%20Passings.005.png)

-Therefore it can also be called Reference Outward, Value In and Reference Outward, Value Out But those names are too long.
-The distinction between Reference In and Reference Out is about whether values are read or written to the object passed to the sub-command.
+Therefore it can also be called __Reference Outward, Value In__ and __Reference Outward, Value Out__ But those names are too long.
+The distinction between __Reference In__ and __Reference Out__ is about whether values are read or written to the object passed to the sub-command.

 In earlier programming languages one use of by reference was to be able to pass large objects to a procedure.
 Another use was to be able to let the procedure have multiple return values, because in other programming languages a procedure can really only have one return value.
-In the new computer language, multiple return values is accomplished by having multiple Object Out parameters.
-So you do not need Reference Out parameters for that purpose anymore.
+In the new computer language, multiple return values is accomplished by having multiple __Object Out__ parameters.
+So you do not need __Reference Out__ parameters for that purpose anymore.

 When a command call has an outward reference to an object, this *does* make the object a parameter, but this *does not* determine yet whether it is input, output or throughput.
 The *in* and *out* in this case refer to whether *values* are written or read to the object reference.
 A reference parameter is always sort of like input, though: the parent command passes the object to the sub-command, so the parent inputs something into the sub command.

 ### Value In

-A Value In parameter passes a value from an object to the parameter of a command.
-A Value In parameter is an object inside the command call, that can be written before the command is invoked, by assigning to it a value of an object outside the command call.
+A __Value In__ parameter passes a value from an object to the parameter of a command.
+A __Value In__ parameter is an object inside the command call, that can be written before the command is invoked, by assigning to it a value of an object outside the command call.

-The command can manipulate the Value In parameter without affecting the original object.
+The command can manipulate the __Value In__ parameter without affecting the original object.

-A Value In parameter works best simple objects, that stores a single value, but can also work for more complex objects, that will then be cloned up until a certain depth.
+A __Value In__ parameter works best simple objects, that stores a single value, but can also work for more complex objects, that will then be cloned up until a certain depth.

 ### Value In in a Diagram

-A diagram of an executable command with a Value In parameter:
+A diagram of an executable command with a __Value In__ parameter:

 ![](images/Input%20Output%20Parameter%20Passings.006.png)

-Here is a diagram of an unfilled-in Value In parameter of an executable command:
+Here is a diagram of an unfilled-in __Value In__ parameter of an executable command:

 ![](images/Input%20Output%20Parameter%20Passings.007.png)

-A Value In parameter can also have an indication of a cloning depth, which is displayed as follows:
+A __Value In__ parameter can also have an indication of a cloning depth, which is displayed as follows:

 ![](images/Input%20Output%20Parameter%20Passings.008.png)

-Or for an unfilled-in Value In parameter:
+Or for an unfilled-in __Value In__ parameter:

 ![](images/Input%20Output%20Parameter%20Passings.009.png)

-The pictures above display a cloning depth of 2, but any cloning depth can be used.
+The pictures above display a cloning depth of __2__, but any cloning depth can be used.

-A command definition or other inactive command displays Value In parameters the exact same way.
-The Value In parameter of a command definition is usually not filled in:
+A command definition or other inactive command displays __Value In__ parameters the exact same way.
+The __Value In__ parameter of a command definition is usually not filled in:

 ![](images/Input%20Output%20Parameter%20Passings.010.png)

-But the Value In parameter of an inactive command could be filled in just as well:
+But the __Value In__ parameter of an inactive command could be filled in just as well:

 ![](images/Input%20Output%20Parameter%20Passings.011.png)

 The fact, that it is an inactive command, means that it will not run, but for the rest it is the same as any other command object, so it basically has the same possibilities.

-Here is the expression of cloning depth for Value In parameters of inactive commands, which is the same notation as for active commands:
+Here is the expression of cloning depth for __Value In__ parameters of inactive commands, which is the same notation as for active commands:

 ![](images/Input%20Output%20Parameter%20Passings.012.png)